Our Play Areas

 Burwell Recreation Ground (QEII Field in Trust)

-The Burwell Recreation Ground play park (often called Burwell Play Park) is a fairly typical local neighbourhood playground set within a larger recreation ground.
+The Burwell Recreation Ground play park is a playground set within a larger recreation ground.
 It’s located on Thorney Leys in west Witney, next to Burwell Hall and football pitches.

-King George V (Newland) Recreation Ground (Field in Trust)
+King George IV (Newland) Recreation Ground (Field in Trust)

-The King George V Recreation Ground play park (often called KGV Park by locals) is a small neighbourhood playground set within a sports field in the Newland area of Witney.
-Like Burwell, it sits inside a larger recreation ground used mainly for football and informal outdoor activities.
+The King George IV Recreation Ground play park is a small neighbourhood playground set within a sports field in the Newland area of Witney.
+It sits inside a larger recreation ground used mainly for football and informal outdoor activities.

 The Leys (Centenary Field in Trust)